Vintage Tube Amp Spa

 Well I am one who just will pull out and replace, if possible, the original old Power Transformer and use a new one that can connect to 125VAC and not even break into a sweat.
 Or I can try to modify the Power Supply, but with limited success.

-If you absolutely prefer to keep the Vintage Power Transformer wound with a 115/117VAC primary, invest in a high quality Variac, or build yourself a Toroidal Balanced Power Transformer Box.
-If you are on the cheap side, and I have nothing against cheapskates, they also have rights, they can buy a Bucking Power Transformer box on Ebay to lower the Primary Voltage down to 117VAC.
+If you absolutely prefer to keep the Vintage Power Transformer wound with a 115/117VAC primary, invest in a high quality Variac, or build yourself a Steroidal Balanced Power Transformer Box.
+If you are on the cheap side, and I have nothing against cheapskates, they also have rights, they can buy a Bucking Power Transformer box on EBay to lower the Primary Voltage down to 117VAC.

 Parking Tube Amps and Preamps for optimal operation at 125VAC is my fundamental design criteria, then everything else falls into place!